• Skip to primary navigation

 Grains

-• Oats rolled and in muesli for breakfast.
+• Oats rolled or steel cut and in muesli for breakfast.

 • Bread.
-Most of our bread is homemade, which also includes tortillas and flatbread, etc. We start with grain berries, (spelt, wheat, kamut), and grind our own flour and make bread out of freshly ground flour.
-But we also buy white organic flour and buns, etc for occasional use.
+Most of our bread is homemade, dinner buns, tortillas, pita bread, etc. We start with grain berries, (spelt, wheat, kamut), grind our own flour, and make bread out of freshly ground flour.
+But we also buy white organic flour for occasional use.
 We also buy some crispbread and rice crackers.

 • Noodles, both whole grain, and semolina.